 Here are several things you can take to keep your house safe:

-- Your house with at least one natural gas furnace, adjoined garage or fireplace requires a carbon monoxide alarm.
-You need to have a detector on all levels of your house, in addition to the basement and garage.
-You also need to install one inside or outside of every bedroom.
-Don’t use a carbon monoxide system in your residence?
+- Your residence with at least one gas furnace, connected garage or fireplace requires a carbon monoxide alarm.
+You should have an alarm on each level of your residence, in addition to the basement and garage.
+You also need to install one inside or outside of all bedrooms.
+Aren’t using a carbon monoxide alarm in your residence?

-Call D & K Heating Service Experts at 613-707-2421 to purchase one.
+Call D & K Heating Service Experts at 613-707-2421 to get one.
 Ask our specialists about our reasonable Wi-Fi carbon monoxide systems.

-- If you already have a carbon monoxide alarm, frequently check or swap out the batteries.
-You should look at batteries every season, and get a new detector every three to five years.
+- If you already have a carbon monoxide system, regularly check or swap out the batteries.
+You should look at batteries every 90 days, and get a new detector every three to five years.

-- If your carbon monoxide sensor sounds, get out of your home right away and call 911.
+- If your carbon monoxide sensor sounds, get out of your home without delay and dial 911.

 Protect Your Loved Ones with Assistance from D & K Heating Service Experts

-Carbon monoxide doesn’t have to be terrifying, and with the proper steps your home can be guarded from the toxic gas.
+Carbon monoxide doesn’t have to be terrifying, and with the proper steps your home can be protected from the dangerous gas.
 Take the precautions and call D & K Heating Service Experts at 613-707-2421 to learn more.